Holllyyyy/my-portfolio/README.md

 ### Continued development

-I will continue next with a course from Coursera.
+I will continue next with a course from Coursera Web Design for Everybody: Basics of Web Development & Coding Specialization.
 I want to practice and improve my HTML5 and CSS3 skills and learn about Java Script and Responsive Design.

 ## Author